 Fabrics

 - This pattern works only with non-stretch fabrics.
 Going for a lightweight fabric is a smart move to keep things from getting too bulky.
-I would also stick to natural fibers and avoid slippery fabrics like silk or satin.
+For the ultimate summer vibe, Iโd say go for natural fibers like cotton, silk, or linen since they keep you nice and cool.

 Cutting out